petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 add `figures/chart.png` to the list of input dependencies, and select "publication" as our artifact type.
 Fill in the title and description of the publication as well.
+Adding `figures/chart.png` to the input dependencies will cause our PDF generation stage to be rerun if that or `paper.docx` changes.
+Otherwise, it will not run, so running the pipeline can be as fast as possible.

 {% include figure.html
 src="/images/repro-office/word-to-pdf-stage-2.png"